Pailin province: Land mines

-Pailin and Cambodia, in general, was extensively mined during the three decades of war and remains home to numerous land mines and unexploded ordnance.
+Pailin and Cambodia, in general, were extensively mined during the three decades of war and remain home to numerous land mines and unexploded ordnance.
 People are cautioned to stay on marked roads.
 De-mining is ongoing with UN help, which brings in some of the few foreigners that the locals encounter.

 Health

 Interestingly, resistance to Malaria drugs is surprisingly high in Pailin.
 Resistance first appeared in Pailin on the Cambodian-Thai border and then spread to Africa by the early 1980s.
 A second and third wave of resistance to a new set of malaria drugs occurred since.
 The local strain of malaria parasites may have some special properties, or the ecology of the region may have features that boost the rise of resistance.